Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc B - Bienvenue en Barovie.md

 >
 > - **_Résistance de Mort-Vivant (1/jour)._** Si des dégâts réduisent le zombie à 0 point de vie, le zombie tombe à 1 point de vie à la place.
 Le zombie ne peut pas utiliser cette capacité si les dégâts sont radiants ou proviennent d'un coup critique, ou si les dégâts subis sont de 15 ou plus.

+#TODO
+> [!combat]- **Balancing the Siege**
+> Due to the wave mechanic, this combat encounter is a series of two consecutive **mild** combat encounters and a third **bloody** combat encounter against a party of five 3rd-level players, a CR 0 ally (Bildrath), and a CR 5 ally (Parriwimple), the first of which will consume approximately 15% of their total maximum hit points, the second of which will consume approximately 17% of their total maximum hit points, and the third of which will consume approximately 34% of their maximum hit points (for a total of 66% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+>
+> - **Three Players**.
+Reduce the number of zombies in the first wave to 5.
+Remove the zombies in the second wave.
+Replace the wight in the third wave with a ghoul.
+> - **Four Players**.
+Reduce the number of zombies in the first wave to five.
+Reduce the number of zombies in the second wave to one.
+Replace the wight in the third wave with three zombies.
+> - **Six Players**.
+Increase the number of zombies in the first wave to seven.
+Increase the number of zombies in the second wave to three.
+Add one zombie to the third wave.

 **_La Première Vague._** Peu après la tombée de la nuit, six **zombies** émergent de l'obscurité et s'approchent de la barricade.
 Lisez :

 <div class="description"> <p>Six silhouettes se traînent vers la barricade, le blanc de leurs yeux luisant à la lumière des torches.
 Leurs gémissements graves et gutturaux résonnent dans la nuit, leurs bras en décomposition tendus vers vous.</p> </div>

-Au combat, les zombies concentrent leurs attaques sur la barricade, essayant de l'abattre avec leurs attaques de ***coup***.
+Au combat, les zombies concentrent leurs attaques sur la barricade, essayant de l'abattre avec leurs attaques de **coup**.
 Une fois que les zombies ont percé un trou dans la barricade, ils tentent de s'y engouffrer, attaquant tous les défenseurs qui se dressent sur leur chemin.

 **_La Deuxième Vague._** Au début du troisième tour de combat après l'arrivée de la première vague, deux **zombies** supplémentaires émergent de l'obscurité, accompagnés de deux **goules**.
 Lisez :